Reviewable/Reviewable/docs/repositories.md

 The same applies to private PRs for the **My PRs in any private repo** toggle, which gives you the flexibility to have only a subset of users in a private repo use Reviewable.

+{:.important}
-!> This last is a legacy feature that may get removed in the future, since it was mainly used to constrain the set of contributors to avoid going over quota, and this can now be specified directly in a subscription's configuration.
+This last is a legacy feature that may get removed in the future, since it was mainly used to constrain the set of contributors to avoid going over quota, and this can now be specified directly in a subscription's configuration.
 It will only work if the relevant repo has an active subscription at the time the PR is created and won't backfill if a subscription is created later.

 ### Reviews in connected vs unconnected repos